jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 The SVG tree has the nice properties of the DOM, such as updating the display when shape parameters are changed.
 This is well-adapted to "I/O-bound" software like mine, where things change only in response to user input.
 If I wanted animation, this would boil down to a regular "advance simulation" signal, and would require setting up some rendering loop.
 Alternatively, there is the W3C's chosen ontology of CSS animations, but see Section~\ref{context-appropriate-ontologies}.

-## Basic Assumptions About Physical Objects
+## Basic Assumptions about Physical Objects
 In any software making use of vector graphics, there is usually some level of "physics" expected by users.
 This need not be nearly as exhaustive as the word "physics" might imply, as in e.g. physics engines for games; I feel it is important to recognise it for what it is instead of conceiving physics as an inherently complex thing to be found only in specialised simulations.
 For example, pretty much all mobile apps have what could be called "phone touch physics" where menus and screens slide in and out.

 All humans learn a basic set of expectations about the things they see around them.
 Some of these, such as "things fall down", are not generally appropriate to software UIs---perhaps because the screen has a role in our lives a more of a table work surface rather than a vertical wall, even if it is vertical in real life.
 The level of physics in software tends to not involve force, or mass, or very much at all, merely position and space; we could call it "geometric physics".